 - Non-audit fees

-The non-audit fees payable to the external auditors of Hektar REIT for the financial year ended 31 December 2015 amounted to RM30,000.
+The non-audit fees payable to the external auditors of Hektar REIT for the financial year ended 31 December 2016 amounts to RM 68,000.

 - Soft commission